 Paying your income tax by instalments

-If you have a balance owing and want to arrange a payment plan, see Paying arrears and Payment Methods for details.
+If you have a balance owing and want to arrange a payment plan, go to Payment arrangements.

-- Why do you have to pay tax by instalments?
+- Do you have to pay tax by instalments?

-- Who has to pay tax by instalments, why, and what is an instalment reminder.
+Who has to pay tax by instalments, why, and what is an instalment reminder.

 - How do you calculate your instalment payments?